yrom/flutter_method_channel_ex/README.md

 Alternative Flutter method channel.

 ## FatJsonMethodChannel
-Encode/decode method channel's arguments/result in different Isolate (based on package '[dart-executor](https://github.com/yrom/dart-executor)'), alternative for `JSONMethodChannel`.
+Decode method channel's result in different Isolate (based on package '[dart-executor](https://github.com/yrom/dart-executor)'), alternative for `MethodChannel` which using `JSONMethodCodec`.

+## StandardMethodChannel
+Alternative for `MethodChannel` which using `StandardMethodCodec`.

 ## Usage